 3. "The training kicks in" means something very different to him.
 It is direct battle doctrine that when ambushed by a superior force, the correct response is: "Apply maximum firepower and break contact."

-A warrior has to be able to respond to a threat with minimal time pondering choices.
+A warrior has to respond to a threat with minimal time pondering choices.
 While this is life-saving in combat, it is not helpful in the much slower-paced civilian world.
 A better rule in the civilian world would be to give a reaction proportionate to the provocation.
 Small provocation, small response (but this could get you killed on the battlefield).

 4. He is afraid to get attached to anyone, because he has learned that the people you love get killed, and he cannot face that pain again.
 He may make an exception for his children (because they cannot divorce him), but that will be instinctual, and he will probably not be able to explain his actions.

 5. He knows the military exists for a reason.
 The sad fact is that a military exists ultimately to kill people and break things.
-This was true of our beloved "Greatest Generation" warriors of WWII, and it remains true to this day.
+This was true of our beloved "Greatest Generation" warriors of World War II, and it remains true to this day.

 Warriors can experience moments of profound guilt, shame and self-hatred.
 He may have experienced a momentary elation at "scoring one for the good guys," then been horrified that he celebrated killing a human being.
 He may view himself as a monster for having those emotions, or for having gotten used to killing because it happened often.
 One of my Marines recommended "On Killing" by Dave Grossman, and I would pass that recommendation on.